 Working in groups offers an opportunity to discover both yourself and others and exploring issues within groups can provide valuable insights into our ways of thinking, behaving and relating.
 Sharing problems and finding out about how others experience their difficulties can encourage you to work with issues that may previously have seemed insurmountable.
 People often find that group members, as well as the counselling facilitators, are able to offer useful feedback and insight.
 This process of sharing problems allows members of the group to experience relating in a way which can be helpful in everyday settings.

 Some of our groups operate on a drop-in basis and others will require advance booking.
 As demand can be high for our groups, students will only be able to book themselves onto one of our closed groups per term.
-Booking for the summer groups is now open.
+Booking for the spring term 2017 is now available.

-The following groups will take place during the summer break 2016.
+Spring term 2017 groups.
+The following groups will take place during the spring term 2017.
 They are drop-in groups so advance booking is not required.
 They will all take place in Hampton house, so please come early to the floor listed for the group you wish to attend and the sign outside the lift will direct you to the correct room where the group is taking place.
 Most groups are facilitated by members of the Student Counselling Service team, others are presented by external facilitators with experience of a particular area.

 In this group you will have an opportunity to sample a variety of mindfulness skills and meditation practices.
 Mindfulness exercises can help centre the mind, manage stress and restore balance to our lives.
 This group is open to all students, newcomers and those who would like an opportunity to consolidate their mindfulness practice in a group setting.
 Regular attendance recommended.